-To all applicants, at least 12 units of pre-requisites (6 units of counseling/coaching courses and 6 units of theological courses) are required.
+To all applicants, at least 12 credits of pre-requisites (6 credits of counseling or coaching courses and 6 credits of theological courses) are required.
 If the applicant has completed pre-requisites in their master's degree program, these can be waived.